Ruthvik-1411/Ruthvik-1411/README.md

 - Hi, I’m Ruthvik
-- I am a Robotics enthusiast and interested in IoT and Space Exploration.
-I am a hobbyist and currently working on some minor projects
+- I am a hobbyist and I'm interested in Robotics, IoT and ML.
+I like working on electronics and tinkering things, currently working on personal projects.
-- I occasionally work on projects related to Iot, Robotics and Embedded systems
+- I also occasionally work on projects related to Iot, Robotics and Embedded systems.
-- I also work on building some useful apps for my personal use
+- I also work on building some useful apps for my personal use.
-- Did my Bachelors at NIT Calicut in Electrical and Electronics
+- Did my Bachelors at NIT Calicut in Electrical and Electronics.
-- Working as a Machine Learning Engineer at Quantiphi Analytics
+- Working as a Machine Learning Engineer at Quantiphi Analytics.

 #### Connect with me:
 <a target="_blank" href="mailto:nagasairuthvik1919@gmail.com">